Rheumatoid Arthritis - RA

 Acute Phase Reactants

-Increased CRP and/or ESR concentrations indicate inflammation; however, increased acute phase reactant concentrations are not specific to RA and may be present in other inflammatory diseases.
+Increased erythrocyte sedimentation rate (ESR) and/or C-reactive protein (CRP) concentrations indicate inflammation; however, increased acute phase reactant levels are not specific to RA and may be present in other inflammatory diseases.
 CRP testing may be useful both for diagnosis and in monitoring disease progression.

 Pharmacogenetics

-Germline pharmacogenetics testing can be conducted before treatment begins to determine appropriate dosing, or after treatment, such as in the case of unexpected adverse effects or toxicity.
-RA may be treated using thiopurine prodrugs that are metabolized and converted into their active state primarily by thiopurine methyltransferase (TPMT) and nudix hydrolase 15 (NUDT15) enzymatic activity in the body.
+Germline pharmacogenetic testing can be performed before treatment begins to determine appropriate dosing, or after treatment, such as in the case of unexpected adverse effects or toxicity.
+RA can be treated using thiopurine prodrugs that are metabolized and converted into their active state primarily by thiopurine methyltransferase (TPMT) and nudix hydrolase 15 (NUDT15) enzymatic activity.
 As such, reduced or no TPMT and/or NUDT15 function may lead to hematopoietic toxicity after thiopurine treatment.
 Laboratory testing to detect loss-of-function variants in the TPMT and NUDT15 genes, or to directly determine TPMT enzymatic activity, may be helpful in determining safe, effective dosage of these drugs.
-Note that direct detection of TPMT enzymatic activity must be performed with blood collected before drug administration.
+Note that tests for direct detection of TPMT enzymatic activity must be performed with blood collected before drug administration.
 For more detailed information, including recommended laboratory tests, visit the ARUP Consult Germline Pharmacogenetics topic.

 Therapeutic Drug Monitoring

-In contrast to pharmacogenetics testing, which is generally performed before treatment initiation, TDM is performed during treatment to monitor medication efficacy and whether the prescribed treatment regimen has been followed.
+In contrast to pharmacogenetic testing, which is generally performed before treatment initiation, TDM is performed during treatment to monitor medication efficacy and whether the prescribed treatment regimen has been followed.

-TDM may be appropriate for TNF-α inhibitor monoclonal antibody drugs (eg, adalimumab, infliximab) used for the treatment of patients with chronic inflammatory and autoimmune diseases, including RA.
+TDM may be appropriate for tumor necrosis factor alpha (TNF-α) inhibitor monoclonal antibody drugs (eg, adalimumab, infliximab) used for the treatment of patients with chronic inflammatory and autoimmune diseases, including RA.
 Refer to the ARUP Consult Laboratory Testing for Monoclonal Antibody Therapeutics topic for more detailed information.

 Laboratory testing may also be appropriate to monitor whether the prescribed treatment regimen (eg, leflunomide or other commonly used medications) has been followed.
 For more information, visit the ARUP Consult Therapeutic Drug Monitoring topic.